AU-DIS/scalable-kmeans/README.md

 KMeans but really fast

-Datafiles will be ignored so please take care of them on your own.
+Datafiles will be ignored so please take care of them on your own, or add a download script for others to use.

 # Converting .h5 to .csv